mem000/Landing-Page---Udacity-FWD-Professional-Web/README.md

     </p>
     <p>
         <strong>
-            I build two versions of this project and they are very similar, and I hope to get a quick look on both of
+            I build two versions of this project and they are very similar, and I hope that you get a quick look at both of them:
-            them:
         </strong>
     </p>
     <ul>